 For the container, you can use different options based on the area that you’ll be putting the container or what you already have on hand (repurposing is always the best first step!).

-For small locations, you may opt to use stacking planters, a plant pot, or maybe a birdbath.
+In the small locations, you may opt to use stacking planters, a plant pot, or maybe a birdbath.
 For larger locations, you may opt to use a wheelbarrow, a raised planter, a patio garden bed or a half wine barrel.
 Other ideas are old pots, broken flower pottery bowls, rusty pails, or even old wooden crates.

-Accessories For Your Fairy Garden
+Other Items For Your DIY Fairy Garden

 Fairy Garden Walkway stones (or small shells)